2 January 2011

 Homework

 There will be a weekly homework exercise involving a sketch and your observations and interpretations of a geologic structure.
-These will be due each Thursday - take the time to make a careful sketch and think about what it might be showing you Ð these will hone your structural geology detective skills.
+Take the time to make a careful sketch and think about what it might be showing you - these will hone your structural geology detective skills.
+(However, don't go overboard on the sketch - this is not an art class.)
 I may also occasionally assign short homework exercises based on the reading or course material.
 These are not designed to be stressful exercises, but just to ensure that you keep up with the work and have ample opportunities to practice using important concepts.

 Labs

 We will be focusing on understanding the evolution and deformation associated with the San Andreas fault system in California throughout this course.
 This project is an ideal way for you to apply all your new structural geology knowledge to understanding many aspects of a particular geologic problem.
-This project has three components described briefly below:
+This project has three components: